 - Busy working environment with numerous interruptions.

-SALARY: Commensurate with Education and Experience (This is a 12 month position to be paid over 12 months annually)
+SALARY: $41,276. plus compensation for additional certifications and years of service (This is a 12 month position to be paid over 12 months annually)

 APPLICATION DEADLINE DATE: Open Until Filled